Last updated: January 2026

 Consider looking at holiday jobs abroad for students

 There’s no reason you need to choose between going on holiday abroad and working over the summer – there are loads of summer jobs abroad designed for university students.
-Working abroad will earn you some extra money, give you a once-in-a-lifetime experience, and give you some valuable credentials to add to your CV!
+Working abroad will earn you some extra money, give you a once-in-a-lifetime experience, and look amazing on your CV!

 Here’s a rundown of a couple of popular holiday jobs abroad for students…